 In 1998, Martim enrolled for the Conservation Biology MSc at the FitzPatrick Institute and worked on the genetic differentiation of the grey parrot (Psittacus erithacus) population from Príncipe Island, under the supervision of Peter Ryan and Colleen O’Ryan (Department of Molecular Biology, UCT).
 This was followed with a PhD on bird speciation in the Gulf of Guinea at the University of Edinburgh under the supervision of Peter Jones.

-After a two-year post-doc at the CEFE-CNRS (Montpellier, France) looking at the relationship between host genetic diversity, parasite load and immune response, Martim returned to the Percy FitzPatrick as a CoE post-doctoral research fellow.
-Here he will be working on two projects: i) the genomics of two adaptive bird radiations: the Gulf of Guinea seedeaters and the Tristan buntings (with Peter Ryan and Paulette Bloomer); and ii) speciation processes in the highland forests of Africa, focusing on the afromontane centres that have been little or not studied at all: Angola, Mozambique, Cameroon/Nigeria (with Peter Ryan).
+After a two-year post-doc at the CEFE-CNRS (Montpellier, France) looking at the relationship between host genetic diversity, parasite load and immune response, Martim returned to the FitzPatrick as a CoE post-doctoral research fellow.
+Here he is working on two projects: i) the genomics of two adaptive bird radiations: the Gulf of Guinea seedeaters and the Tristan buntings (with Peter Ryan and Paulette Bloomer); and ii) speciation processes in the highland forests of Africa, focusing on the afromontane centres that have been little or not studied at all: Angola, Mozambique, Cameroon/Nigeria (with Peter Ryan).

 Martim is broadly interested in identifying the factors that drive population divergence, and in establishing the link between micro- and macroevolution, i.e., between adaptation and speciation.
 To address this problem, he uses a combination of ecological, morphological, behavioural and molecular data together with field experiments.
 Martim has pursued these interests by focusing on the study of ecology and evolution in island systems.
 Islands offer peculiar situations that can be used fruitfully to understand the role of genetic variation and gene flow (or the lack of it) in adaptation and speciation.
 Additionally, he recently became interested in the role of parasites in evolution.
 All of the above research lines feed into Martim’s long-standing and active interest in conservation by allowing him to investigate the potential of organisms to adapt to human-altered environments.